If you have a concern about an occupational therapist in Manitoba, you should contact COTM.

 The College sets standards of practice that registered occupational therapists are required to meet thus ensuring the public is provided with safe and ethical practice by competent OTs.
 For more information, please view Standards of Practice.

-If you believe an occupational therapist failed to provide acceptable OT care, you are encouraged to contact COTM by telephone or you may choose to file a written complaint.
+If you believe an occupational therapist failed to provide acceptable OT care, you are encouraged to contact COTM or you may choose to file a written complaint.

 To File a Complaint